troglobit/finit/doc/conditions.md

 ----------

-Conditions are mainly triggered (asserted) by built-in plugins, e.g., `netlink.so` and `pidfile.so`, see below for built-in conditions.
+Conditions are mainly triggered (asserted) by built-in plugins, e.g.,

+  - `netlink.so`: provides `<net/...>`
+  - `pidfile.so`: provides `<pid/...>`
+  - Cmdline `finit.cond=arg`: provides `<boot/arg`

+See below for built-in conditions.
 Finit also supports user-defined conditions, sometimes referred to as static or one-shot conditions.
 They live in the `<usr/...` namespace and are constrained to a flat hierarchy without any sub-directories, unlike the pidfile plugin, for instance.

 User-defined conditions are controlled using the `initctl cond set` and `initctl cond clear` commands: